Installation

 Obtaining a license: register for an account using your academic email at Gurobi’s website.
 Navigate to the Gurobi’s named academic license page, and follow the instructions to get your academic license key.

-Activating license: In your Conda environment, run:
+Activating license: run:

 grbgetkey YOUR_LICENSE_KEY